mwyvr/rid/README.md

 **Acknowledgement**: This package borrows heavily from the [rs/xid](https://github.com/rs/xid) package which itself levers ideas from [MongoDB](https://docs.mongodb.com/manual/reference/method/ObjectId/).
-Where this package differs is the use of admittedly slower random number generation as opposed to a trailing counter for the last 4 bytes of the ID.
+Where this package differs is the use of a slightly optimized but admittedly slower random number generation as opposed to xid's use of a simple counter for the last 4 bytes of the ID.

 ## Usage